On page SEO is one of the most important processes you can use, not only for achieving higher rankings but also for running successful SEO campaigns.

-2. Page titles, description and formatting
+2. Page titles and Meta Descriptions

 This is SEO 101 but very important for on-page SEO.
-When search engines are ‘reading’ your pages, among the things, they check the page title, the description of the page, the headings and content (text, videos and images).
+When search engines are ‘reading’ your pages, among other things, they check the page title, the description of the page, the headings and content (text, videos and images).

 They do so because they need to understand what the page is all about and then based on other factors (off page SEO, domain authority, competition etc.), they will rank your page (for various keywords) in a position in their index.

-Page titles – Each page must have a unique title that will help both search engines and users understand what the page is about.
+Each page must have a unique title that will help both search engines and users understand what the page is about.

 It’s your opportunity to advertise your page and convince the searcher to click your link and visit your website rather than selecting one of the other links.